dcohen-dalton/csx/docs/_sources/assignments/2-riemann/riemann.rst.txt

   #.
 Create all the attributes: poly, plotFrame, xLower, xUpper, and subintervals.
   #.
 Create a constructor.
   #.
 Write the non-abstract methods: ``calculateDeltaX()``, ``getIntervalArea()``, ``drawRiemannSlices()``, ``plotPolynomial()``, ``plotAccFnc()``, and ``configPlotFrame()``.
   #.
-See :download:`Area Under a Curve Slides </_static/RiemannSumSlides.pdf>` for an explanation of the accumulation function.
+For the accumulation function, ``plotAccFnc()``, note that it graphs how the area grows with increasing :math:`x`.
+See :download:`Area Under a Curve Slides </_static/RiemannSumSlides.pdf>` for a deeper explanation of the accumulation function.
   #.
 Add stubs for the the abstract methods ``getSubintervalArea()`` and ``drawSlice()``.
 Make sure to mark them as ``abstract`` and end the line with a semicolon instead of implementing the method.

 3. RightHandPlot, LeftHandPlot and TrapezoidPlot Classes